 Older campers, ages three through six, begin their day outside on the playground which has a wide variety of equipment.
 Campers choose among arts and crafts, easel painting, and ball and sports activities.
 After check-in, older children are invited to join groups for cooking to prepare the snack for the day, water play in a trough or in sprinklers, walks to a nearby creek to study and explore in a wooded area, plus occasional science experiments.

 All campers bring a lunch from home and eat lunch in small groups.
 Many are dismissed after lunch, while some remain for a nap or rest time.
 Older campers, who do not nap, enjoy stories, an afternoon movie, special activity, and outside play.

-Under the leadership of Summer Camp Director, Daisy Lizama, individual camp groups are led by senior counselors, a combination of Geneva Day School and public school teachers and college students, who have been with our summer camp for some time.
-Local high school students serve as junior counselors and middle school students join us as volunteer counselors in training (CITs), who are carefully supervised by senior counselors.
+Under the leadership of the Summer Camp Director, individual camp groups are led by Senior Counselors, a combination of Geneva Day School and public school teachers and college students, who have been with our summer camp for some time.
+Local high school students serve as Junior Counselors and middle school students join us as volunteer Counselors in Training (CITs), who are carefully supervised by senior counselors.
 We are proud that the bulk of our summer camp staff are current Geneva Day School staff and Geneva Day School alumni.

 Our youngest students (2s and young 3s) are in groups of 12-15 campers with one lead senior camp counselors, two junior counselors and two-three CITs.
 Older campers (3s-6s) are in groups of up to 20, with one lead senior camp counselor, two junior counselors and four CITs.
 By having a high counselor to child ratio, Geneva Day School Summer Camp for Young Children is able to address emotional needs of children and respond to their various interests, strengths, and needs.